OnionIoT/documentation/docs/bootloader/flashing-firmware-over-serial.md

 ```

 :::note

-If the transfer is interrupted, simply rerun `loady $loadaddr $baudrate` and restart the Minicom upload.
+If the transfer is interrupted, rerun `loady $loadaddr $baudrate` and restart the Minicom upload.
 :::

 When finished U-Boot reports: